ajread4/cve_pull/README.md

 # cve_pull

-cve_pull is a tool to pull Common Vulnerabilities and Exposures (CVE) from the [National Vulnerability Database](https://nvd.nist.gov/) (NVD) without the use of the API.
+cve_pull is a tool to pull Common Vulnerabilities and Exposures (CVE) from the [National Vulnerability Database](https://nvd.nist.gov/) (NVD) without the use of the [NVD API](https://nvd.nist.gov/developers/vulnerabilities.)

 ## Install
 ```